 A few notes specific to where we do business.

-Service network density.
-Mercury has a deeper Ontario service network than Yamaha, particularly in the Kawarthas, Lake Simcoe basin, and the Bay of Quinte / Trent-Severn corridor.
+Service network in our part of Ontario.
+In HBW's core service region (Rice Lake, the Kawarthas, Lake Simcoe basin, Bay of Quinte, and the Trent-Severn corridor), Mercury service access is often stronger for our customers than Yamaha access.
 If you boat in those areas, Mercury parts and service availability is materially better.
-In the GTA proper, both brands have decent dealer coverage but Mercury has more Platinum-tier dealers (the top dealer certification level).
+In the GTA proper, both brands have decent dealer coverage.

 Parts availability in Canada.
 Mercury parts ship from Canadian distribution centers.
-Yamaha parts often ship from US distribution.
-This usually adds 3-5 days to a Yamaha parts order in Canada vs Mercury.
+In our experience, Yamaha parts orders in our region can take longer than common Mercury parts that we stock or source through Canadian distribution.
 For mid-season failures, those days matter.

 Kicker pairings.
-Mercury's 9.9 / 15 / 25 ProKicker lineup is widely considered the best-engineered kicker option for Ontario salmon, walleye, and lake trout trolling.
-If your main motor is Mercury, the kicker pairing is seamless.
+Mercury's 9.9 / 15 / 25 ProKicker lineup is a common choice for Ontario salmon, walleye, and lake trout trolling.
+If your main motor is Mercury, the kicker pairing is clean.
 If your main is Yamaha and you want a Mercury kicker, the pairing is still possible but requires more rigging integration.

 Ready to talk Yamaha-to-Mercury repower?